Skip to main content

-I am frequently involved in international events, including keynote presentations and I have taken part in more than fifty conferences, curated exhibitions and led pedagogic, programming research clusters and research projects in collaborative practice.
+I am frequently involved in international events, including seventeen keynote presentations and I have taken part in nearly seventy conferences, curated exhibitions and led pedagogic, programming research clusters and research projects in collaborative practice.

 I am one of the executive members of the Electronic Literature Organisation Board of Directors (ELO) and book editor for the "Electronic Literature" series with ELO- Bloomsbury Press.

-Associate Professor, Course Leader BA Media and Communication
+Associate Professor, PGR Coordinator Department of Journalism, Publishing and Media, Course Leader BA Media and Communication

 My practice-based research is at the intersection of language, art and digital technology.
 It explores inter-linguistic and multimodal digital textualities, digital media grammars, virtual poetic spaces and the reader's/viewer's engagement in an experience of shifting 'in' and 'out' of language by looking 'at' and looking 'through' transparent and abstract landscapes of text and linguistic soundscapes.